mjackson/unpkg/client/About.md

 ### Abuse

-unpkg maintains of packages that are known to be malicious.
+unpkg maintains a list of packages that are known to be malicious.
 If you find such a package on npm, please let us know!

 ### Feedback